astonone/pawa-task/README.md

     - Leave comments on tasks
 - Bonus:
     - Filtering by priority
-    - Showing only done tasks
+    - Filtering by status (done/ not done)

 ## 🐳 Docker Setup (recommended)